Grasu-Lucian/Proiect-Licenta_/Backend/Journal.md

 ## Sixteenth commit
 - created a new course model
 - added a function that allows as to create a new course as a teacher

+## Seventeenth commit
+- added to the teacherControler a function that returns the username of the teacher via id in the url